Sixteenth Street Historic District: Significant contributing properties

 On the significance of 16th Street, architectural historian Laura V. Trieschmann described:

 As the primary route leading to the city's symbolic center, 16th Street has, since its layout, offered a distinguished address.
 The street has been sought after by prominent individuals for residences, by congregations for churches, by foreign dignitaries for embassies, and by heads of national organizations and trade associations intent upon establishing a notable presence in the nation's capital for their headquarters offices.
 This allure of location has ensured the prestigious viability of 16th Street throughout its history and has encouraged the varied and high quality collection of building types.
 Indeed, it is this mixture and academic eclecticism of 19th century row houses, freestanding mansions, apartment buildings, churches and 20th-century institutional buildings that provides continuity to the several-mile long linear stretch of the street from the White House to Florida Avenue.

-Among the 145 contributing properties to the Sixteenth Historic District are several that are individually listed on the NRHP and DCIHS.
+Among the 145 contributing properties to the Sixteenth Historic District are several that are individually listed on the National Register of Historic Places (NRHP) and District of Columbia Inventory of Historic Sites (DCIHS).
 Three of these are further designated as National Historic Landmarks (NHL): St. John's Episcopal Church, the Carnegie Institution of Washington Administration Building, and the Robert Simpson Woodward House.
 While 16th Street below Scott Circle is mostly composed of commercial properties and apartment buildings, there are twelve single-family houses still standing, built between 1883 and 1920.
 North of Scott Circle there are 43 single-family houses.
 Seven religious buildings representing a variety of denominations are also in the historic district.